SondreODahl/khabu/README.md

 # Khabu
 A digitalized version of the card game Khabu.
-You can find the rules [here](http://khabu.eu-north-1.elasticbeanstalk.com/rules)
+You can find the rules [here](https://khabu.azurewebsites.net)

 ## Technologies
 The game is made with React Redux and Spring Boot.
 To handle real-time interactions we use the WebSocket protocol with Stomp.
-To build and deploy our application we set up an AWS Codepipeline and use Elastic Beanstalk to deploy.
+~~To build and deploy our application we set up an AWS Codepipeline and use Elastic Beanstalk to deploy.~~ The application is now hosted on Azure App Service instead via a custom Docker container

 ### External Libraries